lldap/lldap/example_configs/pam/README.md

 The only optional attributes are `unixShell` and `sshPublicKey`.
 All other attributes **must** be fully populated for each group and user being used by SSSD.
 The `gidNumber` of the user schema represents the users primary group.
-To add more groups to a user, add the user to groups with an `gidNumber` assigned.
+To add more groups to a user, add the user to groups with a `gidNumber` set.

 ## Client setup